 As an Amazon Associate I earn from qualifying purchases.
 This post contains affiliate links.
 The author may receive commission on purchases made through these links at no cost to you.

 My mom swore me to secrecy as a child.
 I was never allowed to tell anyone about kibbeh nayeh, and you will shortly find out why.
 I have been very apprehensive to post this recipe since it is a raw ground beef dish.
 For most Americans, consuming raw beef is a "no no" and considered very distasteful, but I'm hoping you will bear with me here!

 If anything, just read this article and recipe for its cultural value, since this is very near and dear to Lebanese culture.

 My mom used to let us taste the raw kibbeh after she made it, before baking it, but she would always tell us never to tell our friends about it.
 Because, to some people, eating raw meat is gross!
-Since I grew up eating it, I don’t have a problem with it, but I know some people do.
-If you are having a hard time with this post, just wait a few weeks until I get my recipe out for baked kibbeh.
+Since I grew up eating it, I don't have a problem with it, but I know some people do.
+If you are having a hard time with this post, go ahead and scoot on over to my recipe for baked kibbeh or fried kibbeh balls.

 Want to find out more about Lebanese Cuisine??
 Check out this article >>> The Ultimate Guide to Lebanese Food